adopt-liveview/adopt-liveview/priv/pages/2025/11-02-v2-getting-started-en_US.md

 ## Phoenix Express

-Folks at Phoenix wanted to bake onboarding stupdly simple and created an way of installing Elixir (if you don't have it installed) and generating a Phoenix project with a single command!
-Using your terminal go to a directory where you want to create your project and run the command:
+Folks at Phoenix wanted to bake onboarding stupidly simple and created a way of installing Elixir (if you don't have it installed) and generating a Phoenix project with a single command!
+Using your terminal, go to a directory where you want to create your project and run the command:

 For macOS/Ubuntu: